Global birdsong embeddings enable superior transfer learning for bioacoustic classification: Methods

-In this work, we have focused on the extraction of feature embeddings from four CNN models and one transformer model, described below in Section~\ref{sec:models}.
-These models are trained on either general YouTube data or global data sets of bird vocalizations.
-All of these are large-scale audio classification models that map spectrograms (visual representation of sound) to their class labels.
-We train linear models (fully-connected feed forward NNs) on the feature embeddings, extracted from these models, using different amounts of training data, as described in Section~\ref{sec:methods}.
+In this work, we focus on the extraction of feature embeddings from six CNN models and one transformer model, described below in Section~\ref{sec:models}.
+These \emph{embedding models} are trained on either general YouTube data or global data sets of bird vocalizations.
+All models map spectrograms (visual representation of sound) to their class labels.
+Using logistic regression, we train classifiers on the feature embeddings extracted from each model as described in Section~\ref{sec:linprobe_methods}.
 Fig.~\ref{fig:pipeline} provides an overview of the classification pipeline we employed for our experiments.

 Spectrograms serve as the input data for our framework.
-The deep backbone, which is essentially the large-scale classifier without the classifier head, processes the spectrograms and produces an embedding.
+The pre-trained embedding model, which is essentially the large-scale classifier without the classifier head, processes the spectrograms and produces an embedding.
 The embedding can be seen as a compact representation capturing the salient features of the input.
 This embedding is then forwarded to the classifier head, which is implemented as a fully connected layer.
 The classifier head applies a linear transformation to the embedding, followed by a sigmoid function to obtain class probabilities, and is trained via standard logistic regression.
-In summary, this architecture, comprising the deep backbone, fully connected layer, and sigmoid activation, enables the extraction of relevant features from spectrograms and the subsequent generation of probability estimates for downstream classification purposes.
+In summary, this architecture, comprising the embedding model, fully connected layer, and sigmoid activation, enables the extraction of relevant features from spectrograms and the subsequent generation of probability estimates for downstream classification purposes.

 By employing simple logistic regression, we are able to judge the direct utility of each model's pre-trained embedding to a range of problems.
 Additionally, we save an immense amount of training effort by pre-computing the embeddings for each dataset.